dhiraj0ryz/SAS-NOTES/README.md

 In this case, we need to find answer of the question 'when is next sunday?'.
 The 02January,2017 is Monday. data temp;

 mydate = '02JAN2017'd;
 nextsunday=intnx('week', mydate , 1);
 format mydate nextsunday date9.;
 run;

+It returns 08JAN2017 as it aligns to the 'beginning' period.
+The 'beginning' alignment is default in INTNX function.
+In other words, if you change the mydate to '04JAN2017'd, it still returns '08JAN2017' as the next sunday would be same within this week interval.